Pires Ferreira family

 The Pires Ferreira family is a family from Brazil created in 1725 with the arrival of Domingos Pires Ferreira in Recife.
-The family quickly rose in importance, specially on Piauí and Maranhão regions.
+The family quickly rose in importance, specially on Maranhão and Piauí regions.

-The Pires Ferreira family has four main branches, the pernambucanos, maranho-piauienses, paulistas and baianos.
+The Pires Ferreira family has four main branches: the pernambucanos (from Pernambuco), maranho-piauienses (from Maranhão and Piauí), paulistas (from São Paulo) and baianos (from Bahia).
 Up until 2025, more than 39,000 members of Pires Ferreira family were catalogued.

 History

 Colony and Empire

 The Pires Ferreira family began in 1725, with the arrival of Domingos Pires Ferreira to Recife, Pernambuco in Colonial Brazil.
 He worked as a merchant and built his fortune and influence.
 His children were important for the Pernambucan revolt in 1817 and were active on the local politics and the third generation had important roles during the Empire of Brazil.

 The Pires Ferreira family was also influential in Piauí and Maranhão.
 Domingos bought farms on Parnaíba to grow cattle, but the family would establish themselves for good on 1786, when José Pires Ferreira married Marianna de Deus Castro Diniz, daughter of João Paulo Diniz, pioneer of the dried meat industry in Brazil, and in 1790 moved to the farm Barra do Longá, near the Longá River.
 From there, their influence rose in the cities of Araioses, Magalhães de Almeida, São Bernardo, Buriti dos Lopes, Joaquim Pires, Luzilândia, Esperantina and Barras.
 The family worked with engenhos operated by animal traction and slave labor.
 They grew on power through marriage with important local families, specially the Castello Branco family.